CodeingTheWorld/gitskills/README.md

 # gitskills
 this is a origin repository.
-Creating a new branch is quick.I like it.
+Creating a new branch is quick and simple.I like it.